NordicESMhub/climate-data-tutorial/_episodes/01-introduction.md

 # Types of climate data resources

 When we talk about climate data, the type of data can vary significantly.
-We have very little observations at the scale of climate and usually not covering a large area.
+We have very little actual observations at the scale of climate and usually not covering a large area.

 The type of climate data you will be using greatly depends on the period of time you are interested in:

 - Observations
-- Re-analysis
+- Re-analyses
 - Climate models

 <img src="../fig/climate_data_types.png" width="60%"/>